There is a myriad of functions in Google Sheets, most of which are quite straightforward to understand.

 To understand the full potential of this function, you need to also have a look at some of the real-world examples (also covered in this tutorial).

-What does the INDIRECT function do?
+What does the INDIRECT function in Google Sheets Do?

 Let me explain with an example: